mattions/neuronvisio/README.rst

 Quickstart
 ==========

-This code is just to give an idea in how to use nrnvisio module:
+This code is just to give an idea in how to use neuronvisio module:

 1. fire up an ipython console with pylab switch.::